-Day 2: Aremd to Toubkal Refuge, 3,200m (approximately 5-6 hours)
+Aremd to Toubkal Refuge, 3,200m (approx. 5-6hrs)

-After breakfast we set off along the Ait Mizane valley.
+After breakfast you'll set off along the Ait Mizane valley.
 It's a gradual climb to the Shrine of Sidi Chamharouch.
-Soon, the first high peaks emerge in the distance.
-Once we hit the snow, the group will be shown how to use crampons and ice axes for the onward trek to a glacial valley where we spend three nights at a refuge.
-Overnight at mountain refuge.
+Soon, the first high peaks emerge in the distance and once you reach the snow, the group will be shown how to use crampons and ice axes for the onward trek to a glacial valley.
+(B,L,D)